If searching for milky-white thermal water in the U.S., you would get to The State of Colorado.

 You could enjoy the superb water at Hot Sulphur Springs Resort & Spa even by a walk-in visit.

 It is two hours’ drive from Denver to the small town, Hot Sulphur Springs.

-Until the 19th centuries, one of American Indians, the Ute tribe came to use the hot springs for medicinal purposes.
+Until the 19th century, the Native American Ute tribe used these springs for medicinal purposes.

 In 1863, the founder of a local newspaper, the Rocky Mountain News bought the land from a Sioux woman, while the Utes were considered the rightful owners.